wacuuu/workload-collocation-agent/README.rst

 - Create and configure complex python objects (e.g. ``DetectionRunner``, ``MesosNode``, ``KafkaStorage``) using `YAML tags`_.
 - Inject dependencies (with type checking support) into constructed objects using `dataclasses <https://docs.python.org/3/library/dataclasses.html>`_ annotations.
 - Register external classes using ``-r`` command line argument or by using ``wca.config.register`` decorator API.
 This allows to extend WCA with new functionalities
-  (more information `here <docs/extending.rst>`_) and is used to provide external components with e.g. anomaly logic like `Platform Resource Manager <https://github.com/intel/platform-resource-manager/tree/master/prm>`_.
+  (more information `about extending here <docs/extending.rst>`_) and is used to provide external components with e.g. anomaly logic like `Platform Resource Manager <https://github.com/intel/platform-resource-manager/tree/master/prm>`_.

 .. _`YAML tags`: http://yaml.org/spec/1.2/spec.html#id2764295